 The details making up its personality -the quality of its ingredients, its method of distillation, its colour and the design of the botle- give it a singular character.

-Distilled in small batches in the heart of London, this gin's unique flavour is the result of the quality of the raw ingredients used, as well as its distillation in Pot Stills (traditionally the only stills used for distillation in small quantities).
+Manufactured in small quantities in London, its unique flavour is the result of the quality of the raw materials used, as well as its distillation in Pot Stills (traditional stills used only for distillation in small amounts).

-During the 18th century, London was a world-renowned hub for international trade, where all types of herbs and spices were bought and sold.
-That is why the London Gin soon became the most complex drink on the market.
+During the 18th century, London was an ubeatable trade centre where all types of herbs ans spices were sold and bought.
+That is why the London Gin soon became the most complez drink on the market.

-Loyal to this tradition, The London Nº1 consists of 12 different botanicals from around the world.
-Twelve carefully chosen ingredients that create a unique gin, giving it a unique complexity, elegance and perfect balance.
+Loyal to this tradition, The London Nº1 consists of 12 different botanics from all around the world.
+Twelve carefully chosen ingredients that create a unique gin, due to its complexity, its elegance and its perfect balance.

 •Then gradually add The London Nº1 until the bluish colour is well-distributed throughout the glass.

-•Add four parts tonic water for each part of gin.
+•Add two parts tonic water for each part of gin.
 Do so slowly so the bubbles remain strong.

 •Flavour with an aromatic lime peel and add some juniper berries.